 Spring.
 4 credits.
 Prerequisites: Econ 101 or CEH 110 and junior standing, or permission of instructor.
 S-U grades optional.
-M W F 9:05.
 E. Thorbecke.
+MWF 9:05.
 Analysis of the world food economy.
-Review and analysis of the major economic factors determining the demand for food, the composition of food consumption, and nutritional intake, as well as the major economic factors affecting food production and supply.
-This course evaluates the effectiveness of various policies and programs in alleviating poverty and malnutrition.
+Review and analysis of the major economic factors determining the demand for food, the composition of food consumption, and nutritional intake; and the major economic factors affecting food production and supply.
+Evaluation of effectiveness of various policies and programs in alleviating poverty and